Have You Experienced Sexual Harassment or Gender Discrimination?

 Employers are also required to comply with the law and provide a work environment that is not hostile to employees in any manner.

-If you feel that you are a victim of workplace sexual harassment or gender bias, contact us today to schedule an appointment with an experienced employment law attorney.
+If you feel that you are a victim of workplace sexual harassment or gender bias, contact our sexual harassment attorney today to schedule an appointment.
 There are strict statutes of limitation in these cases.
 If you miss a deadline, you may be unable to pursue legal action.